<form> elements must have labels

 Finally, ensure that each

-Adding effective form labels is absolutely necessary to make forms accessible.
-The purpose of form elements such as a checkboxes, radio buttons, input fields, etc. is often clear for sighted users, even if the form element is not programmatically labeled.
-This isn't usually the case for users of screen readers.
+Effective form labels are required to make forms accessible.
+The purpose of form elements such as checkboxes, radio buttons, input fields, etcetera, is often apparent to sighted users, even if the form element is not programmatically labeled.
+Screen readers users require useful form labels to identify form fields.
 Adding a label to all form elements eliminates ambiguity and contributes to a more accessible product.

-When labels are not present, it prevents the field from receiving focus when read by screen readers, and users with impaired motor control do not get the benefit of a larger clickable area for the control, since clicking on the label will activate the control.
+The absence of labels prevent fields from receiving focus when read by screen readers, and users with impaired motor control do not get the benefit of a larger clickable area for the control since clicking the label activates the control.